 ProgressMass, a progressive communications hub, is at the beginning of a long-term effort to help build the capacity of the progressive infrastructure of our Commonwealth and promote progressive values.
-Utilizing online organizing and social media, direct media outreach, and aggressive networking and collaboration among Massachusetts' progressive leaders and organizations, we hope to promote values including economic fairness, social justice, and true democracy, while holding our elected leaders accountable and empowering citizens.
+Utilizing online organizing and social media, direct media outreach, and aggressive networking and collaboration among Massachusetts' progressive leaders and organizations, we hope to promote values including economic fairness, social justice, and true democracy, while empowering citizens and holding our elected leaders & public figures accountable.

 We know that not everyone has access to research-driven messaging tools for their work in progressive causes.
 ProgressMass provides communications and messaging strategies and support for progressive organizations on the issues that matter most to the people of Massachusetts.
 We're a marketing department for progressive ideas, an ongoing campaign to promote progressive values.
 We work year-round to challenge conservative misinformation in the media and make sure that progressive perspectives reach voters and opinion leaders.
 ProgressMass can work directly with the public, as well as with the media, to advance progressive activities and issues, including exposing those elected officials who turn their backs on the hard-working families of Massachusetts.

 ProgressMass utilizes online organizing tools and direct communications, collaboration, and action to build toward progressive solutions for Massachusetts.
 Our goals are to:

 - Build a stronger progressive movement in Massachusetts.
 ProgressMass uses innovative, internet-based organizing and communications tactics to expand public support for progressive causes, organizations and leadership and enhance the capacity of the progressive infrastructure.

 - Hold elected officials & public leaders accountable.
 ProgressMass works to inform the media and the public when Massachusetts' elected leaders put special interests ahead of the public interest and the progressive values that benefit and create opportunity for us all.